 An overseas buyer purchasing a Scottish property will need to pay LBTT.
 Those purchasing property in the rest of the UK pay either Stamp Duty Land Tax (in England and Northern Ireland) or Land Transaction Tax (in Wales).
 No LBTT is payable on purchases of up to £145,000.
 The rates of LBTT are then as follows:

 In cases where a residential property is already owned (either in the UK or overseas) there is an additional LBTT charge.
-The ‘Additional Dwelling Supplement’ (ADS) is payable at a rate of 3% on the total consideration; so the ADS payable on a purchase price of £300,000 would be £9,000.
-Therefore, the total amount of LBTT payable on the purchase of a second home in Scotland worth £300,000 would be £13,600.
+The ‘Additional Dwelling Supplement’ (ADS) is payable at a rate of 4% on the total consideration; so, the ADS payable on a purchase price of £300,000 would be £12,000.
+Therefore, the total amount of LBTT payable on the purchase of a second home in Scotland worth £300,000 would be £16,600.

 An overseas buyer who is considering purchasing a number of properties in Scotland would be strongly advised to obtain tax advice before proceeding.
 One of the issues to consider would be whether to make the purchase in the individual’s own name, or if this should be made through a company or a partnership.

 If the purchase is made through a company or partnership, there will be a different method of calculating LBTT.
 In the case of high value properties (over £500,000), there may also be ATED (‘Annual Tax on Enveloped Dwellings’) charges to consider.
-Income received from the letting of a property held within a company will be liable to UK corporation tax at a flat rate of 19% (from 1 April 2018).
+Income received from the letting of a property held within a company will be liable to UK corporation tax at a flat rate of 19%.
 Any gain realised on the disposal of a residential property would also be liable to corporation tax (rather than CGT).

 Letting a Residential Property in Scotland